Private Iris Recognition with High-Performance FHE: Introduction

-In the present work, we explore the use of threshold fully homomorphic encryption (ThFHE)~\cite{AJLA12,BGG+18} as an alternative to secret-sharing MPC for large-scale iris recognition.
-ThFHE is an extension of fully homomorphic encryption (FHE) where the decryption key is secret-shared: ThFHE involves secret-sharing aspects for key generation and decryption, but is otherwise identical to FHE.
-Importantly, ThFHE does not suffer from the above limitations: the main challenge is to tame its computation cost.
+In the present work, we explore the use of threshold fully homomorphic encryption (ThFHE)~\cite{AJLA12,BGG+18} as an alternative to SS-MPC for large-scale iris recognition.
+ThFHE is an extension of FHE where the decryption key is secret-shared: ThFHE involves secret-sharing aspects for key generation and decryption, but is otherwise identical to FHE.
+Importantly, ThFHE does not suffer from the previous security limitations: the main challenge is to tame its computation cost.